romcal/romcal/README.md

 For further information on the configuration properties: :books: [Configure romcal](/docs/configure-romcal.md).

-This produces an array of date item objects (one date item per each day of the year):
+This produces an `Array` of `LiturgicalDay` objects (by default, one object per each day of the year):

 ```json5
 [